zen0bit/awesome-stars/topics.md

 ## games

+- [RetroDECK/RetroDECK](https://github.com/RetroDECK/RetroDECK) - RetroDECK is a powerful all-in-one retro gaming platform designed for handheld gaming PCs like the Steam Deck, full Linux desktops, Linux HTPC setups, and Linux-based PC consoles such as the Steam Mac
 - [RareDevs/Rare](https://github.com/RareDevs/Rare) - Rare is an open source alternative for Epic Games Launcher, using Legendary.
 - [sonic2kk/steamtinkerlaunch](https://github.com/sonic2kk/steamtinkerlaunch) - Linux wrapper tool for use with the Steam client for custom launch options and 3rd party programs
 - [sharkwouter/minigalaxy](https://github.com/sharkwouter/minigalaxy) - A simple GOG client for Linux